henrychris/EventManagement/README.md

 To get started follow these steps:

 1. Clone the repository or obtain the application source code.
-2. Ensure Docker is installed on your system.
+2. Ensure Docker is installed on your system and running.
+3. Update `docker.compose.yml` to use the guid matching your secrets.json file.
-3. Navigate to the API directory, and run `docker compose up`.
+4. Navigate to the API directory, and run `docker compose up`.
 This will pull required images, build the project image and run the containers.
-4. The API container tends to run ahead of the database, so restart it so it seeds properly.
+5. The API container tends to run ahead of the database, so restart it so it seeds properly.
-5. Use the postman collection [here](https://documenter.getpostman.com/view/22039666/2s9YXk2LAj) to test the API.
+6. Use the postman collection [here](https://documenter.getpostman.com/view/22039666/2s9YXk2LAj) to test the API.

 ## Notes
 1. To debug, change the server name in the database connection string to `localhost`.
 Ensure this container, `mcr.microsoft.com/mssql/server:2022-latest` is running.